seven1m/crk/README.md

 Modifying a file should restart the app automatically.

-## Testing
+## Supported Browsers

-I have only tested this on Chrome 11 and Firefox 4.
-If you find issues with other browsers, let me know.
+Should work with any modern browser, but I have only tested this on Chrome 11 and Firefox 4.

 ## Author